 Note: you can’t always select your own keywords.
 Certain Campaigns don’t allow you to choose these and instead use AI and machine learning to pick them on your behalf.

 It’s important to choose keywords that are going to be relevant for your ads.
-If you’re advertising a takeaway and you use a keyword like ‘restaurant’, this isn’t relevant, because anyone searching that keyword is more likely to be looking for somewhere to sit in for a meal.
+If you’re advertising a takeaway and you use a keyword like ‘restaurant’, this isn’t relevant, because someone searching that keyword is more likely to be looking for somewhere to sit in for a meal.

 You should also try and find keywords that are used on a semi-regular to regular basis.
 If you target a keyword that no one ever actually searches, then your ad won’t be seen.

 On the flip side, if you choose a very common keyword that lots of advertisers are targeting, you will either show up less, or have to pay more for a good position.
+Like with Search Engine Optimisation, you may need to experiment a bit to find a good balance between popularity and relevance: make sure you do plenty of keyword research.

 Keyword match types

-Broad Match
+Broad match

 For example, if you target ‘takeaway Cumbria’, your ad may be shown to people searching ‘takeaway Cumbria’, ‘takeaway pizza Cockermouth’, or ‘Chinese food Cumbria’.